 After Grandad's death, Polly looked after Uncle Tommy's personal effects.
 They ultimately passed down to Cousin Isobel (as did Grandad's).

-Elizabeth — "Auntie Cissie" — was born in 1910 and married a local man named Fred Derry.
+Elizabeth — "Auntie Cissie" — was born in 1910 and married a local man named Fred Derry (leftmost here).
 Fred worked for a men's clothing firm named George Orme & Son.
 Sometime before the Second World War he was sent to manage their store in Gold Street, Northampton, next to St. Peter's church.
 (It seems to have been just coincidence that both Cissie and John Robert ended up in Northampton.)
 Cissie and Fred lived over the store and had two children, my cousins Janet and Michael.
+In this picture, taken early 1950s, Cissie is at the right with Michael; Janet is the leftmost of the two young ladies.

 Sometime in the 1950s the Derrys bought a new-built house in Glastonbury Road, five minutes walk from our house in Friars Avenue.
 Fred went on being manager of the store until he retired.
 I actually worked for him for a few weeks, as a Saturday job in (I think) 1960.

-Janet Derry had a brief career as an actress — I remember seeing her on TV commercials in the late 1950s — then married a Fleet Street journalist named Len Sandys (pronounced "Sands") and went to live near East Grinstead, in Surrey.
-They had two daughters, Alison (1964) and Joanne (1967).
+Janet Derry had a brief career as an actress.
+I remember seeing her on TV commercials in the late 1950s.
+In 1959 she acted in the West End production (Prince of Wales Theatre) of The World of Suzie Wong.
+At some later point she married a Fleet Street journalist named Len Sandys (pronounced "Sands") and went to live near East Grinstead, in Surrey.
+Len and Janet had two daughters, Alison (1964) and Joanne (1967).
 Alison worked in the travel industry for some years, but in late 2004 was studying for a change of career to Information Technology.
 In 1989 she married Michael Brown, a manager at Gatwick airport (near London).
 They live in Hartfield, East Sussex, on the edge of Ashdown forest — Winnie the Pooh country, as Alison points out.
 Alison and Michael have two daughters, Catherine and Jacqueline.
 Joanne married Hasan Nasr, an engineer from Jordan.
-They live in Richmond, Surrey, with their three children: Sahra, Ayman, and Faris.
+They live in Richmond, Surrey, with their three children: Sarah, Ayman, and Faris.

 Michael was a musical prodigy, and appeared on the TV children's program All Your Own in the early 1950s.
 (The producer of the program was Huw Wheldon, who later rose to great heights in British TV production and management.
-Michael remembers him as "unctuous.")
+Michael remembered him as "unctuous.")
 We were taken up to Glastonbury Road to watch this performance on the Derrys' TV (we didn't yet have one).
 Michael became a schoolmaster and married a girl named Lynne.
 They had two boys, Kristian and Anton.
 Kristian works in optics, as does his fiancee Vicki.
 Anton was working for a fashion designer, Antoni & Alison, in late 2004, and also has a T-shirt business of his own.
 He is married to Amanda; they have two boys, Ben and Luke.
-(Neither, adds Michael, a Star Wars fan).
+(Neither, said Michael, a Star Wars fan).
+Cousin Michael fell into dementia at last.
+He died March 26th 2020 aged late-seventies.

 Auntie Cissie died November 26, 2001, aged 91.
 The last remark I have heard attributed to her comes via my sister, Judith, who went to see her in the last months of her life.
 Cissie to Judith: "Don't live to be 91 if you can possibly avoid it."